Acknowledging and Addressing Racism

 University of California Berkley’s Greater Good Magazine has these concrete steps to reduce racial bias.

 The youth in your life want to hear from you.
-Parents, guardians, and other trusted adults might not have all the answers, and sometimes we might feel like we are saying the wrong thing.
+Parents, guardians, and other safe adults might not have all the answers, and sometimes we might feel like we are saying the wrong thing.
 But, as Ijeoma Oluo explains: